 Doing Your Due Diligence Matters

-Watch out for slick advertising or promises of easy money with little effort.
+Prospective franchisees need to watch out for slick advertising from a franchise broker, promises of easy money with little effort, or fast approval of a franchise loan.

 Before you even consider purchasing a franchise, read and learn from as many sources as you can.
+Research various types of franchises.
 If you are still interested, determine the type of business you want and look at options.

 When you find a particular franchise, do as much homework as you can on it – even if you have to hire experts to help.

-If there are other franchisees for this business anywhere locally, try to find time to meet with an owner.
+If there are franchise units for this business anywhere locally, try to find time to meet with a current franchisee.

-You should also have an attorney or franchise consultant review all of the franchise disclosure documents and assist you with understanding any other legal information related to the franchise.
+You should also have an experienced franchise attorney or franchise consultant review all of the franchise disclosure documents and assist you with understanding any other legal information related to the franchise.

 All this takes time and energy when you really just want to jump in and start your business.
-Realize patience pays off in a big way.
+Realize research and patience pay off in a big way for potential franchisees.

 You can avoid many problems by getting clear with where you stand in the franchise agreement from the very beginning.